Zeeeepa/aigne-framework/README.md

 In **Old Irish**, *aigne* means **"spirit"** — a perfect metaphor for agents that think and act.

 🔡 **Acronym**
-**AIGNE** = *Artificial Intelligence & Generative Natural-Language Ecosystem* An open framework for building real AI agents that live across cloud, browser, and edge.
+**AIGNE** = *AI Genesis Native Engineering *
+An open engineering paradigm for systems born with AI-native rules and brought to life through autonomous agents.

 ## Community and Support